-Climatic influences
+Climatic Influences

 Climatic factors in Australia or other countries such as the US obviously impact upon the profitability of the Australian beef industry.
-For example, the severe drought in eastern Australia during the early 1980s clearly had a disruptive influence on the relationships portrayed in Figure 3 and has again this year.
-During the early part of 2001 the US experienced unusually severe winter conditions that resulted in a significant decline in US feedlot productivity.
-Cattle in feedlots used extra energy for maintenance causing a significant impact on marketing's from feedlots over this period, particularly in carcase weights.
-It has been estimated that these severe conditions resulted in a 6% to 7% decline in US beef production in the first quarter of 2001.
+For example, the severe drought in eastern Australia during the early 1980s clearly had a disruptive influence on the relationships portrayed in Figures 7 and 8.
+During the early part of 2001 the US experienced unusually severe winter conditions that resulted in a significant decline in US Cattle in feedlots used extra feedlot productivity. energy for maintenance causing a significant impact on marketings from feedlots over this period, particularly in carcase weights (Figure 10).
+It has been estimated that these severe conditions resulted in a 6% to 7% decline in US beef production in the first quarter of 2001 (Kay 2001).